By Diane Spicer

 Choose a fast cooking grain like rice or quinoa.

-Pull out your favorite spices, a bit of olive oil, maybe some sun dried tomatoes.
+Pull out your favorite spices, a bit of olive oil, maybe some sun dried tomatoes, and add a big flavor punch.

-Brew up a hot mug of tea (backpacking tea recommendations here) and slowly nibble something delicious.
+Brew up a hot mug of tea (my best backpacking tea recommendations here) and slowly nibble something delicious like a Little Secrets chocolate covered treat.

 What kind of backpacking stove makes sense for your plans?